Herb Seeds: A Guide to Growing Your Own Fresh Herbs

 Chives

-Chives are a member of the onion family and have a mild, onion-like flavor.
+Chives are a members of the onion family and have a mild, onion-like flavor.
 They are commonly used in salads, soups, and as a garnish for baked potatoes.
 Chives are also a good source of vitamins A and C.

 Cilantro